-Rāma : one of the most widely worshipped gods in India,

-considered the seventh incarnation of Vishnu, whose story is related in the epic poem Rāmāyana, 82, 210
+Rāma: one of the most widely worshipped gods in India, considered the seventh incarnation of Vishnu, whose story is related in the epic poem Rāmāyaņa, 82, 210

-Rāmāyaṇa : epic poem, believed to have been composed around

-300 BCE by Vālmīki, relating the life story of Rāma,

-Rumi : see Jalāl-ud-Dīn Rūmī

-Sadarang: a singer in the court of the Mogul Emperor

-Muhammad Shah, 152

-Saintsbury Green, Sophia : (d.
-1939) one of the most important English mureeds, who was the first Cheraga ordained to perform the Universal Worship (in 1921) as well as the first secretary of that activity; she was initiated as a Murshida in 1923.
-She sometimes took down lectures of Pīr-o-Murshid 'Ināyat Khān, 3

-Saraswatī : Hindu goddess of wisdom and art, consort of

-Brahma, venerated as the goddess of eloquence, 305

-Sarmād : a curious figure associated with Dārā Shūkoh, eldest son and designated successor of Shāh Jāhan.
+Rāmāyaņa : epic poem, believed to have been composed around 300 BCE by Vālmīki, relating the life story of Rāma, 82, 115, 151 Rumi : see Jalāl-ud-Dīn Rūmī Sadarang : a singer in the court of the Mogul Emperor Muḥammad Shah, 152 Saintsbury Green, Sophia : (d.
+1939) one of the most important English mureeds , who was the first Cheraga ordained to perform the Universal Worship (in 1921) as well as the first secretary of that activity; she was initiated as a Murshida in 1923.
+She sometimes took down lectures of Pīr-o-Murshid 'Ināyat Kh ān, 3 Saraswatī : Hindu goddess of wisdom and art, consort of Brahma, venerated as the goddess of eloquence, 305 Sarmād : a curious figure associated with Dārā Shūkoh, eldest son and designated successor of Shāh Jāhan.
 He was a wandering ecstatic, said to be of Jewish origin, who became a tutor to the prince, and who was accused of heresy and executed by Aurangzeb (q.v.), younger brother of Dārā Shūkoh, who eventually displaced and executed Dārā Shūkoh as well, thus becoming emperor.
-No association with Gwalior is known for use of tāna (q.v.) in khayāl (q.v.), 142

-Sarmād; he died and was buried in Delhi, 48

-Shori, Miyan : a hereditary musician in the court of Afsul Daula of Oudh in the late eighteenth century, who developed the capital was the rock fortress of Gwalior, 326 wifely devotion and self-surrender, 210
+No association with Gwalior is known for Sarmād; he died and was buried in Delhi, 48 Shori, Miyan : a hereditary musician in the court of Afsul Daula of Oudh in the late eighteenth century, who developed the use of $t\bar{a}na$ (q.v.) in khayāl (q.v.), 142 Sindhia Mahādāji : (reigned 1761-94) ruler in northern India, whose capital was the rock fortress of Gwalior, 326 Sītā : Hindu goddess, consort of Rāma and embodiment of wifely devotion and self-surrender, 210

-Sindhia Mahādāji : (reigned 1761-94) ruler in northern India, whose

-Sītā : Hindu goddess, consort of Rāma and embodiment of

-Śiva (Shiva)

-: one of the principal Hindu deities, a complex figure associated with both asceticism and sensuality; he is sometimes depicted dancing, and is associated in legend with the origins of the vina, 304
+Śiva (Shiva) : one of the principal Hindu deities, a complex figure associated with both asceticism and sensuality; he is sometimes depicted dancing, and is associated in legend with the origins of the vina, 304 Śūdra (Shudra) : lowest caste, the "once-born" servants, 343 Solomon : (fl. mid-10th century BCE) third king of Israel, known for his building of the Temple in Jerusalem, and renowned for his wisdom and therefore considered the author of Proverbs and Ecclesiastes, 329 Southampton : port on the English Channel, where $P\bar{r}$ -o-Murshid 'Ināyat Kh ān had a number of followers, and where he often lectured when he was in England, 3, 130 Tān Sen (Tansen, Tānasena) : (d.

-Śūdra (Shudra)

-: lowest caste, the "once-born" servants, 343

-Solomon

-: (fl. mid-10th century BCE) third king of Israel, known for his building of the Temple in Jerusalem, and renowned for his wisdom and therefore considered the author of Proverbs and Ecclesiastes.
-329

-Southampton

-: port on the English Channel, where Pīr-o-Murshid 'Ināyat Khān had a number of followers, and where he often lectured when he was in England, 3, 130

-Tān Sen

-(Tansen, Tānasena)

-: (d.
 1586 or 1589) famous singer and composer in the court of the Emperor Akbar (q.v.).
-Pīr-o-Murshid 'Ināyat Khān received the title Tansen-uz-Zamān from the Nizam of Hyderabad, 152, 199

-Tūmbara

-: legendary musician; like Nārada (q.v.) he was called rishi (sage), and was thought of as belonging to the community of musicians called gandharva in the court of the god Indra, 151, 199

-Tuyll, Sirdar and Saida van

-: Dutch mureeds of Pīr-o-Murshid 'Ināyat Khān at whose seaside villa in Katwijk-aan-Zee the Dutch summer school of September 1922 was held, 1

-Tyāgarāja

-: (1767-1817) well-known Karnatic (south Indian) musician of Tanjore, revered as a saint (his name means "he who renounced the kings and courts").
-He composed a large number of kritis, many based on his devotion to Rāma, and greatly influenced later developments in singing, 151
+Pīr-o-Murshid 'Ināyat Kh ān received the title Tansen-uz-Zamān from the Nizam of Hyderabad, 152, 199 Tūmbara : legendary musician; like Nārada (q.v.) he was called $rishi$ (sage), and was thought of as belonging to the community of musicians called gandharva in the court of the god Indra, 151, 199 Tuyll, Sirdar and Saida van : Dutch mureeds of Pīr-o-Murshid 'Ināyat Kh ān at whose seaside villa in Katwijk-aan-Zee the Dutch summer school of September 1922 was held, 1 Tyāgarāja : (1767-1817) well-known Karnatic (south Indian) musician of Tanjore, revered as a saint (his name means "he who renounced the kings and courts").
+He composed a large number of kritis , many based on his devotion to Rāma, and greatly influenced later developments in singing, 151 Vālmīki : ancient sage who is believed to have been the author of the Rāmāyaņa (q.v.) about 300 BCE, 151

-Vālmīki

-: ancient sage who is believed to have been the author of the Rāmāyana (q.v.) about 300 BCE, 151

-Vedānta

-: the orthodox system of Hindu philosophy, based on the interpretation of the Upanishads, themselves elaborations on the most ancient scriptures, the Vedas, 37, 56

-Vevey